-At two hours long, as “Chef” floats along you never want it to end.
-The shots of the food (Cuban sandwiches, steak, grill cheese, seafood) are so lovingly done that many of the theatergoers probably need to go out to eat right afterward.
+“Chef” is truly a tasty treat.
+While it plays like an independent road trip film (which is not a bad thing in this case), at two hours long, as the movie floats along you never want it to end.
+The shots of the food (Cuban sandwiches, steak, grilled cheese, seafood and more) are so lovingly done that many of the theatergoers probably needed to go out to eat right afterward.

-The chemistry between Favreau and Vergara, Favreau and Leguizamo, and Favreau and Emjay is undeniably real.
-The other players – Hoffman, Downey, and Platt – had the perfect screen time and it never felt like a moment of just throwing in big names for the film.
+The chemistry between Favreau and the cast is undeniably real.
+The other players who had cameo to very small roles - Dustin Hoffman, Robert Downey,Jr., Oliver Platt, Scarlett Johansson - had the perfect screen time and it never felt like a moment of just throwing in big names for the film.

 The soundtrack also delivered mainly with the downhome sounds of New Orleans brass bands and Cuban grooves.
 The guitar sounds of Gary Clark, Jr. were also heard.